jetbrains-academy/Machine-Learning-101/Horror Trees/Predicate/task.md

         import numpy as np
         from divide import Predicate
 ```
-2. A mockup dataset for checking the work of the `divide` method and outputting the results should be added to the block `main`.
+2. Add a sample dataset to the `main` block to verify the `divide` method and display the results.
 ```python
         predicate = Predicate(3, 'clear')
         X = np.array([[1, 1, 1, 'clear'],